Silent Scope 4: Gynecologist

 export LANG=C. And thus the hate-hate relationship between Redhat and Perl continues – I think it’s been somehow broken in every other release.
 More info here.

-Across the world, game sites’ forums have filled with wailing and gnashing of teeth.
+Across the world, more about game sites’ forums have filled with wailing and gnashing of teeth.
 Lone gamers wander the streets crying, their clothes torn.
 This month’s popular computer entertainment publications will come with cover-mounted ashes.
 It is, in fact, all really bad.

 Yet, astonishingly, gaming life goes on elsewhere.
 As of today, I can now officially kiss goodbye to any more attempts to do something creative with my life because my favourite time-sucker has risen again: Natural Selection 2.0 is out!